-We are asking our stockholders to ratify our audit committee's appointment of Deloitte & Touche LLP ("Deloitte"), as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
+We are asking our stockholders to ratify our audit committee's appointment of Deloitte & Touche LLP ("Deloitte"), as our independent registered public accounting firm for the fiscal year ending December 31, 2024.
 Deloitte has served as our independent registered public accounting firm since 2018.

 Our audit committee annually reviews our independent registered public accounting firm's independence, including reviewing all relationships between our independent registered public accounting firm and us and any disclosed relationships or services that may impact the objectivity and independence of our independent registered public accounting firm, and our independent registered public accounting firm's performance.
 Although ratification is not required by our bylaws or otherwise, our Board is submitting the appointment of Deloitte to our stockholders for ratification as a matter of good corporate practice.
-If the appointment is not ratified, our audit committee will consider whether it is appropriate to select another independent registered public accounting firm at any time during the year if the committee determines that such a change would be in the best interests of our Company and our stockholders.
+If the appointment is not ratified, our audit committee will consider whether it is appropriate to select another independent registered public accounting firm.
+Even if the appointment is ratified, our audit committee in its discretion may appoint a different registered public accounting firm at any time during the year if the committee determines that such a change would be in the best interests of our Company and our stockholders.